 In addition and as a result of changes to the way council housing is financed, we have also begun to build council housing again.
-The programme is a modest one providing around 25 new council homes a year.
+Our programme sets the target to provide 70 new council homes per year.

-Part of our role is to focus on bringing forward exception site schemes, working with parish councils and Registered Social Landlord partners, to provide much needed affordable housing in our villages.
+We also work to bring forward exception site schemes, working with parish councils and Registered Social Landlord partner, to provide much needed affordable housing in South Camridgeshire villages.